Substitute Teacher's Homepage

 Resource - You will generally work with students in small groups who may need a little extra help with a particular subject (Reading, Math etc.) You would be given a schedule of who will be coming in throughout the day and specific instruction on what you will be working on with the students.
 You will either be on your own or have one Aide with you.

-Learning Center - You can expect much smaller class sizes in a Learning Center and there will be one or two Aides in the classroom to assist you as well.
+Social Behavioral Classroom (SBC) - The SBC is a self-contained classroom for students with mild/moderate disabilities designed to meet the individual education needs of students (K-12) for whom behavior challenges are the primary deficit.
+SB classrooms are structured much like a general education classroom with additional supports and modifications as needed.
+The students in these classrooms have varying disabilities.
+Students are instructed using the general education curriculum aligned with the DESK Standards.
+Participation in mainstreaming opportunities is contingent upon behavioral performance.
+Teachers use behavioral interventions and student expectations are clearly defined.
+Individual and group reinforcement is used to encourage and support positive behaviors and instructional strategies.
+You can expect much smaller class sizes in a SBC and there will be one or two Aides in the classroom to assist you as well.
 The largest classroom has 12 or 13 students.
-Usually, you would have 8-10 students in a Learning Center.
+Usually, you would have 8-10 students in a SBC.
 These students will receive instruction throughout the day like they would in a general education classroom.
 However, you will help with reinforce behavior strategies and help manage behavior.

 Stride - We have three different schools in our District with STRIDE units (Knowlton Elementary, Farmington Elementary and Farmington Jr. High) These students have low cognitive and aggressive, sometimes intense behavioral issues.
 These classrooms are well staffed with a one to one or one to two employee to student ratio and only have up to six students in the class.